diff_months: 24

 The priority is to reassure and treat the patient accordingly, the above statement is further judging his mobility without professional assessment, suggessting the patient needs immediate medical interventions also indicates he has already been assessed.
 Secondly this statement may confuse Edward as the terminology might not make sense to him.

 c.
-"I know you're angry about all of this, but it’s no-one elses fault.
+"I know you're angry about all of this, but its no-one elses fault.
 We would just like you to get you into hospital to be treated and have you assessed."

 This demonstrates lack of empathy towards the patient, making him feel like a burden and everything is his fault furthermore not validating his emotions and feelings.